 - Try not to repair wheels at home if you are unknown to any auto parts.

 Tubeless Tyre Puncture Removing Kit is available in the market.
 Always keep it with you.
-You can visit my workshop, and I could teach you how to remove a tubeless tyre Puncture.
+Puncture repair on tubeless tyres is very easy.

-Yes, Alloy wheels can be repaired.
-But I suspect we have any one who can repair it in India.
-If it’s a total loss then don’t try to repair it, because Rims are a matter of life or death, so don’t play with it.
+And yes, Alloy wheels can be repaired but there are hardly a few who can do it with precision.
+If it’s a major issue then don’t try to repair it, because rims are a matter of life or death, so don’t play with it.

 – Chinmay Dangre